ghosteau/OverlordDiscordBot/README.md

 # Overlord Discord Bot -- Official Codebase
-*Quick note: due to some file sizes, particularly with the transformer models, the pre-saved models could not be uploaded and are missing from this codebase.
-I apologize.*
+*Quick note: due to some file sizes, particularly with the transformer models, the pre-saved models could not be uploaded on GitHub.*

-*Once I upload the model on Hugging Face, I will link it here!*
+**Hugging Face link for Overlord-T Model**: https://huggingface.co/ghosteau/OverlordT/blob/main/README.md

 BOT COMMANDS:
 ____________________________________________________________________